Porto Velho, Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you pick the necessary type.
-The majority of adapters available are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C and N. Make sure to pick the necessary type.
+The vast majority of adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most countries.

 A portable power bank, like this one